HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Flush or remove cache lines from the cache.
+Flush and / or remove cache lines from the cache.

 #### Format